taotriad/BabySomnia/Video_guide.md

 ## Interlude III

 Congratulations!
-You've journeyed your way through Dreamcatcher's title tracks + a few bonuses.
+You have journeyed your way through Dreamcatcher\'s title tracks + a few bonuses.
-That said, you've only scratched the surface.
-Now it's time for It's time for some B-sides, covers, solos/subunits, etc., to get some depth.
+That said, you have only scratched the surface.
+Now it is time for some B-sides, covers, solos/subunits, etc., to get some depth.

 ## [1][2][6] Japanese releases